 Written by Maeve Strathy

-Maeve is the Founder of What Gives Philanthropy and has been working in fundraising for ten years.
-Click here to learn more about Maeve.
+Maeve is the Founder of What Gives and has been working in fundraising for twelve years.